cesarBLG/openrails/Source/RunActivity/Readme_ORNewYear_MG.txt

 you would return to the official OR version.

 RELEASE NOTES
-This unofficial version has been derived from the latest official OpenRails testing revision X1.3.1-339 (not yet available), which already includes Monogame.
+This unofficial version has been derived from the latest official OpenRails testing revision X1.3.1-342, which already includes Monogame.

 This version includes some features not (yet) available in the Open Rails testing official version, that is:
 - addition of track sounds in the sound debug window (by dennisat)